ovalay/HackerRankGroovy/README.md

 # HackerRankGroovy
-Some solutions to hacker rank problems in groovy
+Some solutions to hackerrank.com problems in groovy.
+Mainly algorithms